torlenor/redseligg/README.md

         onlymods = true
 ```

-When `onlymods` is set to `true`, only the users which are listed in `mods` are allowed to start/end vots.
+When `onlymods` is set to `true`, only the users which are listed in `mods` are allowed to start/end votes.
 Per default everybody is allowed.

 #### Starting a vote
 Type `!vote message` to start the vote.
 The vote is limited to the channel where you initiate the vote.
 Per default the options are Yes/No. They can be changed by providing custom options (see below).